 This example disassociates the 67.202.55.255 IP address from the instance to which it is assigned.

-- ec2-allocate-address

 - ec2-describe-addresses

 - ec2-release-address

 - ec2-associate-address

 Describes availability zones that are currently available to the account and their states.